VAuthenticator/vauthenticator/README.md

 ```

 Since that the user data source in vauthenticator is provided by a microservice and not a classical datasource like: ldap,
-database and so on the repo proivide a very simple account service suitable for testing under testable-account-service mave project.
+database and so on the repo provides a very simple account service suitable for testing under testable-account-service maven project.

-Using these two application: VAuthenticator started whit the properties like above and the testable-account-service project,
+Using these two applications: VAuthenticator started whit the properties like above and the testable-account-service project,
 you should be able to use vauthenticator for your sample application.
 The preconfigured user in testable-account-service is a
 user with `user` as username and `secret` as password